Using operator covariance to disentangle scaling dimensions in lattice models: Effective Correlation orthogonality

+The ability of the covariance method to deliver scaling dimensions for a low-energy field theory from correlation functions computed with a lattice Hamiltonian (or some other regularized model) will for definiteness here be framed within CFT terminology, though systems described by other field theories can be similarly treated.
 A CFT is characterized by a set of primary operators $Q_{p0}({\bf r})$ and their descendants $Q_{pi}({\bf r})$ obtained from the $i$:th derivatives of $Q_{p0}({\bf r})$.
 For a $d$-dimensional quantum system defined in the appropriate conformal geometry, for each conformal multiplet $p$ the state-operator correspondence implies a tower of equally spaced eigenstates $\epsilon_i$ of a corresponding Hamiltonian $H$ defined only on the system in the $d-1$ spatial dimensions.
 The energy gaps $\epsilon_i-\epsilon_0$ are proportional to the spectrum of scaling dimensions $\Delta_i$ of the CFT, with the constant of proportionality being of order the inverse system size; $\epsilon_i -\epsilon_0 \propto \Delta_i/L$.
 The conformal geometry for $d=1+1$ is an infinite cylinder \cite{cardy82}, which for a quantum system can be realized with $H$ defined on a ring of circumference $L$ at temperature $T \to 0$.
 The imaginary-time evolution operator ${\rm e}^{-\tau H}$ for $\tau \in [0,\beta]$, with $\beta=T^{-1}$, defines the second dimension, which is normally also taken to be periodic (as in quantum statistical mechanics).

 The infinite cylinder (or torus with $\beta \gg L$) geometry is easy to implement in lattice calculations for systems (Hamiltonians) with potential CFT descriptions in one space dimension, and useful scaling dimensions can be extracted from low-lying levels $\epsilon_i$ \cite{feiguin07,suwa15,wang22}.
 Though a critical point of a given microscopic model will only have a precise CFT description in the infinite-size limit, the flow of the energy levels $\epsilon_i$ (or the scaling dimensions $\Delta_i$ extracted from some other quantity) versus the system size is normally well behaved (being controlled by subleading corrections from irrelevant perturbations) and can be extrapolated.
 However, in $d=2+1$ dimensions, the periodic boundary conditions commonly used in quantum MC simulations (alternatively, open or cylindrical boundaries that are more practical with some other methods \cite{stoudenmire12}) are not compatible with the state-operator correspondence and, therefore, the level spectrum of the Hamiltonian defined on a torus does not correspond to the spectrum of CFT scaling dimensions in a known way \cite{schuler16}.
 The proper conformal spatial geometry is the surface of a sphere \cite{cardy85}, which is very difficult to realize uniformly for lattice models \cite{brower18,brower21,lao23,ayyar23,brower24}.
 Here the fuzzy sphere approach is making inroads \cite{zhu23,hoffmann23,zhou24,chen24a,chen24b,fardelli24}, with the spherical geometry realized with fermions coupled to a magnetic monopole \cite{haldane83} and interactions designed to implement desired symmetries and quantum phase transitions when projected to the lowest Landau level.
 Though remarkable results have already been presented for some models, there are still significant limitations in the system size (number of fermions), and it is also often not obvious how to construct a model with a specific type of quantum phase transition.